Jellevanpol/Programmeren4Opdracht1/README.md

-This is repository for a share a meal API
+This is a API for the share a meal project